Purpl Disabled Discounts

 There are two types of ESA, these are based on the following:

-• Contribution-based ESA: Based on your National Insurance (NI) contributions.
+• Contribution-based ESA: Based on your National Insurance (NI) contributions

-• Income-related ESA: Based on your income and savings (replaced by Universal Credit for new applicants).
+• Income-related ESA: Based on your income and savings

-• Age: You must be over 16 and under the State Pension age.
+• Age: You must be over 16 and under the State Pension age

 • Work Status: You cannot be receiving Statutory Sick Pay (SSP) or be in work that pays above a certain threshold (see ESA and Permitted Work article)

-• Medical Condition: You must have a health condition or disability that limits your ability to work.
+• Medical Condition: You must have a health condition or disability that limits your ability to work

-2. Gather Necessary Documents
+1. Gather Your Necessary Documents

 • Your National Insurance Number